Analysis and Numerical Approximation of Stationary Second-Order Mean Field Game Partial Differential Inclusions: Introduction

 \section{Introduction}

-Mean Field Games (MFG), as introduced by Lasry and Lions \cite{lasry2006jeux1,lasry2006jeux,lasry2007mean} and independently by Huang, Caines \& Malham\'e~\cite{huang2006large}, consider the asymptotic behaviour of rational stochastic differential games as the number of players approaches infinity.
-Under suitable assumptions, the system of equations consists of a Hamilton--Jacobi--Bellman (HJB) equation for the value function associated to the underlying stochastic optimal control problem faced by the players, coupled with a Kolmogorov--Fokker--Planck (KFP) for the density of players within the state space of the game.
+Mean Field Games (MFG), as introduced by Lasry \& Lions \cite{lasry2006jeux1,lasry2006jeux,lasry2007mean} and independently by Huang, Caines \& Malham\'e~\cite{huang2006large}, consider the asymptotic behaviour of rational stochastic differential games as the number of players approaches infinity.
+Under suitable assumptions, the system of equations consists of a Hamilton--Jacobi--Bellman (HJB) equation for the value function associated to the underlying stochastic optimal control problem faced by the players, coupled with a Kolmogorov--Fokker--Planck (KFP) equation for the density of players within the state space of the game.
 MFG systems find applications in a broad range of areas, such as economics, population dynamics, and mass transport~\cite{AchdouEtAl2014,GueantLasryLions2003,GomesSaude2014}.
 We refer the reader to the surveys in~\cite{achdou2020mean,GomesSaude2014,gomes2016regularity} for extensive reviews of the literature on the theory and applications for a variety of MFG problems.

 The numerical solution of MFG systems is an active area of research and has led to various approaches.
 Monotone finite difference methods on Cartesian grids are considered in~\cite{achdou2010mean,achdou2013mean,achdou2016convergence}.
 In particular, under the assumption that the continuous problem admits a unique classical solution, \cite{achdou2013mean} shows the convergence of the approximation of the value function in some first-order Sobolev space for the stationary case, and in some Bochner--Sobolev space for the time-dependent case, along with convergence of the approximations of the density function in some Lebesgue spaces.
 The assumption of the existence of a classical solution was then removed in~\cite{achdou2016convergence}, which showed convergence of the approximations to a weak solution of the system.
 There is also an alternative approach to the solution of the problem when the couplings of the system are local.
-In this case, the MFG system can at least formally be related to the first-order optimality conditions of convex optimisation problems, which leads to other methods based on optimization, see for example \cite{andreev2017preconditioning,AriasKaliseSilva2018}.
+In this case, the MFG system can at least formally be related to the first-order optimality conditions of convex optimization problems, which leads to other methods based on optimization, see for example \cite{andreev2017preconditioning,AriasKaliseSilva2018}.
+Fully discrete semi-Lagrangian schemes have also been proposed in~\cite{CarliniSilva14,CarliniSilve15} for first- and second-order MFG systems.